Trump's controversial pick for EPA post withdraws nomination

-WASHINGTON — Michael Dourson, President Trump's controversial pick to lead the federal toxic chemicals office, has withdrawn his nomination after facing heavy criticism over his close ties to the chemical industry, according to two Senate aides.
+WASHINGTON — Michael Dourson, President Donald Trump's controversial pick to become the nation's top regulator of toxic chemicals, has withdrawn his nomination after facing heavy criticism over his close ties to the chemical industry, according to two Senate aides.

 Dourson's nomination was on shaky ground in the Senate.
 Last month, North Carolina's two Republican senators — Thom Tillis and Richard Burr — came out against him, citing concerns about his record.
 Dourson had previously conducted industry-backed research on a carcinogenic chemical that contaminated the drinking water at a North Carolina military base.